M.S. in Forensic Sciences - Forensic Psychology

 This program is not designed to create clinical or counseling psychologists.
 If you are interested in applying for related licensure or a Ph.D. program, please check the prerequisite requirements for the respective licensing authority or doctoral program before applying.

-The master’s program requires 39 graduate credit hours and may be completed full-time or part-time.
+The master’s program requires 30 graduate credit hours with a thesis or 32 graduate credit hours for a non-thesis.
+This program may be completed full-time or part-time.

 - First Year: Courses may be taken online or on-campus

 - Second Year: On-campus laboratory courses may be required

 Applicants should have a college major or equivalent coursework as a foundation for the death scene investigation track.
 Recommended college majors include sociology or psychology.

 Applications are considered year-round on a space-available basis.
 Application materials are submitted through the OSU Graduate College.